jafingerhut/core.btree-vector/doc/intro.md

 # Details to double check later

-[TBD: Where to introduce this?]
-We will call the parent nodes of leaf nodes _array nodes_ (TBD: maybe a phrase to motivate this choice here).
-If the tree has height 1, then the only non-leaf node, the root node, is an array node.

 TBD: Compare this terminology with that used in Clojure source code for PersistentVector and Vector.